leon2401119/retrain/README.md

 Did some testing with models trained by "vanilla" retrain.py and my implemenation of retaian.py (trained with same set of data)
 I used two slightly different "client_autotest.py" to test performance of both of them, and the resluts are listed below:

+  Results are calculated by randoming sampling 1000 test images (`TEST_AMOUNT = 1000`), and averaging the numbers

   For "vanilla" retrained model : (input is **decoded JPEG**, so we need to decode JPEG first in order to send it to server for inference)

     percentage of correct prediction : 0.885